 |Nissan Gold Preferred Warranty||Endurance Supreme Protection Plan|

-Both policies come with 24/7 Roadside Assistance for no additional fees which includes towing service, rental car reimbursement, roadside fluid delivery/tire replacement, trip interruption benefits, and more.
+Both policies come with 24/7 Roadside Assistance for no additional fees which include towing service, rental car reimbursement, roadside fluid delivery/tire replacement, trip interruption benefits, and more.

 The total amount financed will be charged interest.
 Drivers wishing to still purchase coverage from Nissan and avoid the higher price due to financing fees should opt to pay for the policy separate from the car payments.